 How do I use Click Shield to save money on my PPC ads?

-Click Shield is an exciting new feature that’s guaranteed to reduce your Pay-Per-Click ad costs, with no change in conversions.
+Click Shield is a feature that’s guaranteed to reduce your Pay-Per-Click ad costs, with no change in conversions.
 These savings go straight to your bottom line, and if you’re doing any meaningful amount of PPC advertising this alone should more than pay for the cost of ClickMagick!

 Studies show that about half of all Internet traffic is generated by “bots” and other automated systems, and unfortunately, a lot of these bots “click” on your various paid ads.